 Working creatively is on your daily tasks.

-This article would be incomplete if I overlooked the creativity component.
+This article would be incomplete if I overlooked the creativity component which is a major aspect of content marketing success.
 Blogging is a highly creative task.
 So, without the “poof!” it’s not what it should be.

 But it’s not easy for me to put it into words, particularly because it is so unique to everyone.